 3.2 Mobilization of Selected Communities and Subjects

 The census of the community was done with the help of the PG or it was noted where it already existed.
 Half of the census figure was the population size used.
 Survey and mapping out of the study areas into sites was done by standing at a point in the middle of each of the community town hall and spinning a bottle.
 The part of the community where the mouth of the bottle points to finally, was where the selection of household to be included in the study began.
 If the targeted number was realized from that side, interaction/discussion with community Heads of the designated study sites, on the benefits of the research work took place but if not, the outstanding number was got by spinning the bottle the opposite direction.
 The remaining number was taken from that other part of the community (Nwoke B.E.B in Prep).
 Mobilization of the selected communities, village heads and religious leaders to enlist and participate in the research was then done.
 Informed consents were got orally from those of them up to thirteen years of age who have lived in the communities for up to ten years.
 A focus group discussion was done with the researcher explaining to the respondents with the aid of Pictures, what a Sand fly and cutaneous leishmaniasis looks like and how it affects them and their communities.
-The researcher was made to promise that if there was an endemicity of the disease, medical interventions shall be provided.
+The researcher was made to promised that if there was an endemicity of the disease, medical interventions shall be provided.

 3.3 Ethical Consideration